cosmicjs/docs/docs/rest-api/extensions.md

 # Extensions
 All Extension methods require `Authorization: Bearer <ACCESS_TOKEN>` present in the header.
-Read more about Extensions on the [Extensions documentation page](/docs/extensions).

 ## Add Extension

-Adds an Extension to your Bucket.
-There are 3 methods for adding your Extension.
+There are three different methods you can use to add an Extension to your Bucket.
+Read more about how to build your Extension on the [Extensions documentation page](/docs/extensions).

 ### 1. Upload a Zip file
 The only required post value is `zip` which is the name of your file sent.